Welding-Torch/Tkinter/README.md

 # Tkinter
-A collection of Tkinter Programs that I've written
+A collection of Tkinter Programs that I've written.

 ## Programs